Skip to main content

 Lifecycle Methods

-Create a short-lived bearer token for a parent user on a child account, using the euuid of that child account.
+Create a short-lived bearer token for a parent user on a specific child account.
 In the context of the API, a parent user on a child account is referred to as a "proxy user."
 When Akamai provisions your parent-child account environment, a proxy user is automatically set in the child account.
 It follows a specific naming convention:

 > 📘